ultreyaonline/standalone/DEVELOPERS.md

 ## Email Testing
 For testing emails during development, it’s ideal to not actually send real emails to real inboxes.

+To “trap” all the emails, [MailHog](https://github.com/mailhog/MailHog), [MailTrap.io](https://mailtrap.io) and [HELO](https://usehelo.com/) are handy options.

+MailHog is installed and available within Sail already.
+All emails sent by the dockerized application will be sent to Mailhog.

-To “trap” all the emails, [MailTrap.io](https://mailtrap.io) is a handy service.
-Simply configure MAIL_USERNAME and MAIL_PASSWORD in your local `.env` file with the SMTP settings from your Mailtrap account.
+For Mailtrap, once you've created your free account, simply configure MAIL_USERNAME and MAIL_PASSWORD in your local `.env` file with the SMTP settings from your Mailtrap account.

-If you're interested in a local/desktop application for email testing you may wish to try https://usehelo.com/ as a convenient tool.